 Chronic liver disease is a major cause of poor quality of life and is a contributor to excess death, making it a significant concern for both patients and the NHS.

-Deputy Theme Lead Quentin Anstee is Professor of Experimental Hepatology and an Honorary Consultant Hepatologist at Newcastle Hospitals, where he leads one of the largest NAFLD clinical services in the UK.
+Deputy Theme Lead is Quentin Anstee, Professor of Experimental Hepatology and an Honorary Consultant Hepatologist at Newcastle Hospitals.
+He leads one of the largest NAFLD clinical services in the UK.